DeadmanDungeons/AudioConnect/README.md

 You can control where and when the audio plays in-game using its powerful [WorldGuard](https://github.com/sk89q/WorldGuard) region integration.

 This plugin is intended to operate as a producer client to the [minecraftaudio.com](https://minecraftaudio.com) web service, but it can be configured to connect with any web server that follows the protocol.

+AudioConnect is open source and is available under The MIT License (MIT)

+A release copy of AudioConnect can be obtained from the [Spigot Resource page](https://www.spigotmc.org/resources/audioconnect.40339/)

 ### Plugin Features: